Social Sciences Building, Room 401

-The remaining theory and methods requirements are Sociology 252 and 253, a two-quarter practicum sequence, which will be taken in the fall quarters of the second and third year.
+The remaining theory and methods requirements are SOCI 252 and 253, a two-quarter practicum sequence, which will be taken in the fall quarters of the second and third year.
 In these courses, students will complete a piece of research they have started in a previous seminar, write a paper, and revise it for submission to a journal.
 The emphasis in the first quarter will be on the completion of the research for this project, and the second quarter will focus on the writing of the results and revision of drafts.

-The qualitative methods requirement varies according to the program of specialization.
-Students who concentrate in comparative and historical sociology must take Sociology 207, Comparative-Historical Methods.
-Students specializing in social inequalities should take at least one of the following courses: Sociology 203, Field Methods; Sociology 204, Text and Discourse Analysis; or Sociology 207, Comparative-Historical Methods.
-Finally, students specializing in sociology of science, technology, and medicine must choose two of the following three courses in qualitative methods: Sociology 203, Field Methods; Sociology 204, Text and Discourse Analysis; and Sociology 207, Comparative–Historical Methods.
+The preferred advanced research methods courses to choose may vary according to one’s research interests.
+For example, students who intend to pursue research in comparative and historical sociology will wish to take SOCI 207, Comparative-Historical Methods.
+Students specializing in social inequalities should plan to take at least one of the following courses: SOCI 203, Field Methods; SOCI 204, Text and Discourse Analysis; or SOCI 207, Comparative-Historical Methods.
+Finally, students specializing in sociology of science, technology, and medicine may be best advised to choose from among SOCI 203, Field Methods; SOCI 204, Text and Discourse Analysis; and SOCI 207, Comparative–Historical Methods.
 The required core seminars are survey courses in major substantive fields.
-Students must take three out of the following eight, which the department offers regularly: Sociology 264, Economic Sociology; Sociology 226, Political Sociology; Sociology 216, Sociology of Culture; Sociology 234, Intellectual Foundations of the Study of Science, Technology, and Medicine; Sociology 212, Social Stratification; Sociology 267, Sociology of Gender; Sociology 244, Sociology of Race and Ethnicity; and Sociology 222, Social Movements.
+Students must take three out of the following ten courses, which the department offers regularly: SOCI 264, Economic Sociology; SOCI 226, Political Sociology; SOCI 216, Sociology of Culture; SOCI 234, Intellectual Foundations of the Study of Science, Technology, and Medicine; SOCI 212, Social Stratification; SOCI 214, Urban Sociology; SOCI 267, Sociology of Gender; SOCI 244, Sociology of Race and Ethnicity; SOCI 222, Social Movements; and SOCI 230, Advanced Approaches to Sociological Theory.
 These are major areas of sociology and fields in which several of the members of our faculty specialize.

 All students are evaluated by the department faculty toward the end of the academic year.
 At the end of the student’s first year in the program, student performance is also evaluated by the Graduate Program Committee, including the director of Graduate Studies, the faculty teaching the core sequences, and by their faculty adviser.
 Students whose performance is satisfactory are allowed to continue the regular course of study; others may be asked to repeat some courses or to do additional course work; others may be asked to withdraw from the program.
 Evaluations are communicated to students in writing.